Pulmonary Capillary Wedge Pressure

 Why is it measured?

 It is helpful to measure PCWP to diagnose the severity of left ventricular failure and to quantify the degree of mitral valve stenosis.
 Both of these conditions elevate LAP and therefore PCWP.
-These pressures are normally 8-10 mmHg.
 Aortic valve stenosis and regurgitation, and mitral regurgitation also elevate LAP.
-When these pressures are above 20 mmHg, pulmonary edema is likely to be present, which is a life-threatening condition.
-Note that LAP is the outflow or venous pressure for the pulmonary circulation and increases in LAP are transmitted almost fully back to the pulmonary capillaries thereby increasing their hydrostatic pressure and filtration of fluid.
+When these pressures are above 20 mmHg, pulmonary edema is likely to occur, which is a life-threatening condition.
+Note that LAP is the outflow or venous pressure for the pulmonary circulation and therefore increases in LAP are transmitted almost fully back to the pulmonary capillaries thereby increasing their hydrostatic pressure and filtration of fluid.
 By measuring PCWP, the physician can titrate the dose of diuretic drugs and other drugs that are used to reduce pulmonary venous and capillary pressure, and thereby reduce pulmonary edema.
 Therefore, measurement of PCWP can help guide therapeutic efficacy.

 PCWP is also important to measure when evaluating pulmonary hypertension.
 Pulmonary hypertension is often caused by increased pulmonary vascular resistance.
 To calculate this, pulmonary blood flow (usually measured by the thermodilution technique), pulmonary artery pressure and pulmonary venous pressure (PCWP) measurements are required.
 Pulmonary hypertension can also result from increases in pulmonary venous pressure and pulmonary blood volume secondary to left ventricular failure or mitral or aortic valve disease.

 PCWP is also useful in evaluating blood volume status when fluids are administered during hypotensive shock.
 One practice is to administer fluids at a rate that maintains PCWP between 12-14 mmHg.